 Aquamarine was once a traditional bridal gift, symbolizing life-long love.
 Some believe it can also rekindle lost love.

-This March birthstone is made of beryllium and aluminum silicate and comes from the beryl mineral family, same as emeralds.
+The aquamarine March birthstone is made of beryllium and aluminum silicate and comes from the beryl mineral family, same as emeralds.
 The difference in colors is based on the other minerals present when the gem forms.
 In effect, iron gives aquamarine its blue or cyan shades.
-The gemstone comes in a variety of hues, from nearly transparent to bluebird sky.
-The deeper blues are deemed more valuable.
-Light-colored stones are more common, while some rare specimens will exhibit a cat-eye effect that is particularly stunning for pendants.

 Aquamarine is found throughout the world in mountainous regions.
 Brazil is a noted producer of this gemstone, and the largest aquamarine stone of quality was discovered there more than a century ago, weighing about 240 pounds.
 Pakistan has a reputation for producing high-quality aquamarine, but it can also be found in the United States, Colombia and in parts of Africa, including Zambia, Tanzania and Kenya.

-Aquamarine happens to be one of the most popular semi-precious stones in existence and for good reason.
-This gemstone belongs to the beryl family which is also where the emerald is from.
+Aquamarine happens to be one of the most popular semi-precious stones for good reason.
+This gemstone belongs to the beryl family which also includes emeralds.
 While aquamarine is the birthstone for March, it is also the gemstone typically gifted to celebrate sixteenth and nineteenth year anniversaries.

-When purchasing aquamarine stones, you will want to first consider the color of the stone.
-The color is the most important factor when choosing these gemstones.
+When purchasing aquamarine stones, first consider the color of the stone.
+The color is the most important factor.
 The deeper the color of the stone, the more valuable it will be.

 Pay close attention to the intensity of the color as well.
 A valuable aquamarine stone will have a pure, almost clear blue appearance.